VTree3/Database-System-Lec-Project/README.md

 # Database-System-Lec-Project
-this is a final project for Database System Lec Course we created within a group of 7 people
+This is a final project for Database System Lec Course we created within a group of 7 people